 Some of the content on this website also may be useful for others who support multilingual children's communication skills (speech) including educators, interpreters, other health and education professionals, families, and communities.

 Multilingualism is used as an overarching term for bilingualism and multilingualism.
-"Children who are multilingual are able to comprehend and/or produce two or more languages in oral, manual, or written form [with at least a basic level of] functional proficiency or use, regardless of the age at which the languages were learned" (adapted from Grech & McLeod, 2012, p.
+"Children who are multilingual are able to comprehend and/or produce two or more languages in oral, manual, or written form with at least a basic level of functional proficiency or use, regardless of the age at which the languages were learned" (International Expert Panel on Multilingual Children's Speech, 2012, p.
+1, adapted from Grech & McLeod, 2012, p.
 121).